FAQs

 Do you offer counselling for young people?

-Read my blog post: Development Through the Lifespan – Understanding Growth and Young Adulthood
+You can read more here: Development Through the Lifespan – Understanding Growth & Young Adulthood

 Do you work with neurodivergent clients?

-If your question isn’t answered here, please feel free to get in touch.
+If your question isn’t answered here, you’re very welcome to get in touch.

 Let’s talk!